reactjs/rfcs/README.md

 Currently, the React Team cannot commit to reviewing RFCs in a timely manner.
 When you submit an RFC, your primary goal should be to solicit community feedback and generate a rich discussion.
-The React Team reevaluates the current list of projects and priorities every several months.
+The React Team re-evaluates the current list of

+projects and priorities every several months.
 Even if an RFC is well-designed, we often can't commit to integrating it right away.
 However, we find it very valuable to revisit the open RFCs every few months, and see if anything catches